 Inventories are valued at the lower of cost or net realizable value, computed on a first-in, first out basis.
 We estimate the recoverability of our inventory by reference to internal estimates of future demands and product life cycles, including expiration of inventory prior to sale.
 We regularly review inventory quantities on-hand for excess and obsolete inventory and, when circumstances indicate, incur charges to write down inventories to their net realizable value.
-Our review of inventory for excess and obsolete quantities is based primarily on the estimated forecast of future product demand, product life cycles, and introduction of new products.
-The reserve for excess and obsolete inventory was \$0.8 million and \$0.5 million as of December 31, 2018 and 2017, respectively.
+The determination of a reserve for excess and obsolete inventory involves management exercising judgment to determine the required reserve, considering future demand, product life cycles, introduction of new products and current market conditions.
+The reserve for excess and obsolete inventory was less than \$0.1 million and \$0.8 million as of December 31, 2019 and 2018, respectively.